Developer Guide

 MSS

-- User enters appropriate command keyword to search for a patient by name.
+- User enters appropriate command keyword to search for a patient.

-- User enters the name of a patient.
+- User enters the name or tag of a patient.

 -